-I say High Hazard sprinkler systems as these were the only systems you would consider producing hydraulic calculations for as the production of the calculations by hand took so long that we were content in using pre-calculated pipe table for Light hazard and Ordinary hazard sprinkler systems and no one had ever thought of installing sprinklers into a house or care facility.
+I say High Hazard sprinkler systems as these were the only systems for which you would consider producing hydraulic calculations.
+The production of the calculations by hand took so long that we were content with using a pre-calculated pipe table for Light Hazard and Ordinary hazard sprinkler systems.
+No one had ever considered installing sprinklers in a house or care facility.

 Even with a scientific calculator, you still have a lot of buttons that need to be pressed to solve the Hayes-William pressure loss formula.
 After all, each time, we need to enter the pipe diameter, the flow rate and the C factor of the pipe.
 Of course, we can simplify the Hayes and William pressure loss formula for any pipe by producing a k-factor for each pipe size and pipe type, this certainly simplifies the input when using a calculation, but we then need to look it up in a table so it is still quite laborious.
 If this was not enough, we have not considered the K-Factor formula for working out the flow through the sprinkler head or balancing the junction points at each tee or cross, which needed another adjustment calculation.
 As an aside, who thought it was a good idea to have “K” and “k” as two different formulas in fire sprinkler calculations, did someone not think that this may be confusing?

 Fortunately, we had an answer to the hydraulic calculator slide rule, and no self-respecting sprinkler engineer would be without one.
 I seem to remember there were not that easy to get hold of.
 Some of the larger sprinkler companies produce their own such as Matter and Platt, and others, like the one shown, were produced by an insurance company for their own fire sprinkler inspection engineers.